THE WHOLE HISTORY

 March 31, 2011.

-Tired of writing about popular mediocrities, I recently decided to do a short series about the films I really love, the films that have demonstrably meant something to me in my life, that have changed my thinking about the world and made me into the person that I am.
-I wanted to write about these movies and explain them, explain how film as an artform can hold a deeper meaning and how the art has the ability to get down into a person's soul and do something to them.
-The 6 films I am going to write about in this series changed the whole history of my life.
+I got tired of writing about Interesting Films that will never mean anything to anybody, even if they're good, even if everyone agrees they're good and what kind of person wouldn't?
+So I wanted to do a short series about the films I really love - as in the emotion, the way you'd love a woman or a memory or a time that's passed and is never coming back.
+I wanted to write about the films that have demonstrably meant something to me in my life, that changed my relationship to the world and made me into a person, the only person that I am.
+I wanted to write about these movies and explain them without any horseshit, explain how film has the ability to get down into a person and do something to them.
+The six films I'm going to write about in this series changed the whole history of my life.

 PART 1: THE DISCREET CHARM OF THE BOURGEOISIE

 PART 2: NAKED

 PART 3: THE SMARTEST MAN IN THE WORLD

 THE WHITE RIBBON

 "I gave God a chance to kill me.
 He didn't do it, so he's pleased with me.
 He doesn't want me to die."

 Writing about politics is a losing proposition.
 There's one side that agrees with you and one side that disagrees and if either contingent smells even the slightest scent of the other on your work, then forget it, your whole thought can be disregarded.
 It's even more futile to write about politics from the perspective which I currently occupy: I'm not sure.
 It's not that I don't care or don't have ideas or wouldn't prefer if specific outcomes were